Naturality and mapping class groups in Heegaard Floer homology: Translating bifurcations of gradients to Heegaard diagrams

 Also by Lemma~\ref{lem:isot-ext}, the diffeomorphism $d_1$ is unique up to isotopy in the space of diffeomorphisms mapping $(\S_0,\alphas_0,\betas_0)$ to $(\S_1,\alphas_1,\betas_1)$ once we fix the family of surfaces $\S_t$.
 For a different family of surfaces $\S_t' \in \S(f_t,v_t)$ connecting $\S_0$ and $\S_1$, consider the homotopy $\S_{t,u} = \S_t + u d_{\S_t',\S_t}$ for $t,u \in I$ (where the sum means flowing along $hv_t$).
 Then $\S_{t,0} = \S_t$ and $\S_{t,1} = \S_t'$ for every $t \in I$.
 Applying Lemma~\ref{lem:isot-homot} to the homotopy $\HD_{t,u} = H(f_t,v_t,\S_{t,u},T^t_\pm)$, we obtain that $d_1$ is also unique up to isotopy if we are allowed to vary the path $t \mapsto \S_t$. \end{proof}

-So the diffeomorphism induced by the family $\{\, (f_t,v_t) \colon t \in I \,\}$ is obtained by first picking an arbitrary family of surfaces $\S_t \in \S(f_t,v_t)$, and then applying Lemma~\ref{lem:isot-ext} to the diagrams $H(f_t,v_t,\S_t,T_\pm^t)$.
+Summarizing the proof of Lemma~\ref{lem:isotopy}, the diffeomorphism induced by the family $\{\, (f_t,v_t) \,\colon\, t \in I \,\}$ is obtained by first picking an arbitrary family of surfaces $\S_t \in \S(f_t,v_t)$, and then applying Lemma~\ref{lem:isot-ext} to the diagrams $H(f_t,v_t,\S_t,T_\pm^t)$.
 We have the following analogue of Lemma~\ref{lem:isotopy} for 1-parameter families in $\FV_1(M,\g)$, which is somewhat weaker as an element of $\FV_1(M,\g)$ does not induce a Heegaard diagram.